No matter how old you are or whether you drink or not, it's important to know how alcohol affects people and to learn ways to minimise the risks.

 Here's a very rough guide to how many standard drinks are in the more common serves of alcohol:

-- 1 30ml shot of spirits = 1 standard drink
+- one 30ml shot of spirits = 1 standard drink

-- 1 can of premixed spirits = 1.4 to 2.1 standard drinks (depending on the spirit)
+- one can of premixed spirits = 1.4 to 2.1 standard drinks (depending on the spirit).

 The Federal Government's National Health and Medical Research Council says that, generally speaking: